Some posts contain compensated links. Please read this disclaimer for more info.

-- It was built around a castle, however, because the town almost completely burned down, the castle has been incorporated in the architectural structures of the later periods.
+- It was built around a castle; however, because the town almost completely burned down, the castle has been incorporated into the architectural structures of the later periods.

 Best Places to Visit in Croatia: Village of Lun, Pag

 Lun is a village on the island of Pag, located in the northernmost part of the island.
 It is a small and peaceful village, which was declared a botanical reserve in 1963.
 The village is closest to Novalja.
-Lun has a very old tradition of olive growing, and it has perhaps (arguably) the best olive groves in all of Croatia.
+Lun has an ancient tradition of olive growing, and it has perhaps (arguably) the best olive groves in all of Croatia.

 What to Do Close to The Village of Lun

 - Lun has a beautiful landscape for hiking and walking.
 There are lots of signs indicating different sites of the centuries-old olive groves and the location of the oldest tree.